obokhove/wetropolis20162020/feedback/README.md

 - make matching simulations and DA etc, with associated display; and,
 - buy small houses for display in the city; make/buy houses on stilts with a gangplank to higher grounds in the flood plains.

-## 5) Wetropolis II:  Flood modelling and forecasting challenges in industry workshop 11/12-06-2020 upcoming
+## 5. Wetropolis II:  Flood modelling and forecasting challenges in industry workshop 11/12-06-2020 upcoming

 Flood modelling and forecasting challenges in industry workshop https://twenty65.ac.uk/events/flood

+## 6. Wetropolis II: showcasing as part of 6th form conference, 40 students, 02-07-2020 upcoming